 Croome Court is glorious yet faded.
 Step inside and you'll find a house needing a bit of a helping hand.
 The house cracks, bends and bows at any opportunity, leaks are aplenty and we won't even mention the problems with Robert Adam's first ceiling.

 Now we have the house in our care, we have grasped our chance to save this incredibly beautiful and interesting place.

-We have successfully applied to the Heritage Lottery Fund for a £1.8 million grant which adds to a further £3.2 million raised from generous donations from our visitors and grants from charitable trusts.
-This means we can repair and re-service the house so it will be safe, secure and usable.
+We successfully applied to the Heritage Lottery Fund for a £1.8 million grant which added to a further £3.2 million raised from generous donations from our visitors and grants from charitable trusts.
+This meant we were able to repair and re-service the house so it is safe, secure and usable.

 A new perspective